tbronzwaer/raptor/README.md

 # QUICK START

 > These instructions guide the user in downloading and compiling the source code, and then producing an image-datafile with RAPTOR, which can be plotted with the included Python plotting script.
-Please note that these instructions expect the user to have a UNIX-like machine with a command terminal, and that the gcc compiler, OpenMP, and Python are installed.
+Please note that these instructions expect the user to have a UNIX-like machine with a command terminal.

+### Prerequisites / dependencies
+-The gcc compiler

+-The OpenMP library

+-The GNU Scientific computing Library (GSL)

+-The CBLAS library

+-Python 2.7 (a Python 3 compatible plotter script is coming soon)

+### Downloading and compiling the RAPTOR code

 Please download the repository, e.g., by typing:
 ```